hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/05_data_organization.md

 This should return `/home/username`.

-Now make a directory for the RNA-seq analysis within the `ngs_course/` folder using the `mkdir` command.
-You can use the parents flag (`-p` or `--parents`) to complete the file path if any parents (e.g. `ngs_course/`) don't already exist.
-This isn't the case here, since we already have the `unix_workshop/`, but it can be very useful when scripting workflows.
+Now make a directory for the RNA-seq analysis within the `unix_workshop/` folder using the `mkdir` command.
+You can use the parents flag (`-p` or `--parents`) to complete the file path by creating any parent directories that do not exist.
+However, this isn't the case here, since we already have the `unix_workshop/`, but it can be very useful when scripting workflows.

 ```bash
 $ mkdir -p ~/unix_workshop/rnaseq